rsksmart/faucet/README.md

 - Copy example-config.json to config.json and configure with your data.
 - rsk-Faucet.js configuration variables on top of file
 - lib/rsk-helper.js configure urlOfFaucetServer
-- put some SBTCs on the faucet address
+- put some RBTCs on the faucet address

 ## TODO